slongy7/react-portfolio/README.md

 ## Bugs

 I started to run out of time to do this, so I had to use a template to finish, but I learned a bunch by using the template and modeling mine after it.
+I'm going to schedule a tutor session to figure this out, but the only way it can be run is by doing the npm start at the moment.
+For some reason it's not letting the link work.
+I'll be digging into that.

 ## Images